-- There is currently a lack of data to compare the two treatment options as it pertains to clinical efficacy and safety. - Furthermore, the two treatment options should not be considered standard of care for the treatment of patients with COVID-19; healthcare providers are encouraged to use clinical judgment regarding best management of COVID-19 positive patients, on a case-by-case basis. - Unless there is another indication for use of these agents or use is part of a clinical trial, it is not recommended for patients hospitalized because of COVID-19 to receive either of the above monoclonal antibody treatments.
+- There is currently a lack of data to compare the treatment options as it pertains to clinical efficacy and safety. - Furthermore, the treatment options should not be considered standard of care for the treatment of patients with COVID-19; healthcare providers are encouraged to use clinical judgment regarding best management of COVID-19 positive patients, on a case-by-case basis. - Unless there is another indication for use of these agents or use is part of a clinical trial, it is not recommended for patients hospitalized because of COVID-19 to receive the above monoclonal antibody treatments.

 The National Institutes of Health (NIH)'s COVID-19 Treatment Guidelines Panel reviews the most recent clinical data to provide up-to-date treatment recommendations for clinicians who are caring for patients with COVID-19.
 The figure below summarizes the panel's recommendations for managing patients with varying severities of disease.
+Note: it does not yet reflect the addition of sotrovimab to the options for monoclonal antibody treatment.